- Docs

 Troy Header Required:

-Your plugin must include a Troy: header pointing to your repository URL before uploading.
-Without this header, the upload will fail.
-See Plugin Headers for the format.
+Your plugin must include a Troy header with your repository URL before uploading.
+Without this header, the upload fails.
+See Plugin File Headers for the format.

 Set Version to Tag